smartdevicelink/generic_hmi/README.md

 | 8087           | Websocket used by the HMI to communicate with SDL Core               |
 | 12345          | SDL Core's port used to communicate with mobile application over TCP |

 ## Start the HMI

+Once SDL Core is setup, follow these steps to clone, build, and run the SDL Generic HMI.

 Clone this repository